 The MPS does not provide PNC disclosures for employment vetting services.
 If you require a disclosure for employment purposes, please contact Disclosure Scotland - see related links.

 If you are going to work as a paid employee or as a volunteer for an organisation and your work will be bringing you into contact with children or vulnerable adults and you require a Disclosure and Barring Service (DBS) check, then please access the DBS website and follow their procedures - see related links.

 0845 601 3999 (Mon - Fri 8:30 to 23:00), if calling from outside the UK dial 0044 1962 871 111

-** denotes email address to be used when requesting information for the purposes of emigration, visas or residency.
+Use the below email address when requesting information for the purposes of emigration, visas or residency.